Manitoba Provincial Road 392: Route description

 PR 392 begins at an intersection with Highway 39 in the town of Snow Lake.
 A two-lane gravel road, PR 392 runs northward past a western tributary of Wekusko Lake.
 The route winds northward, paralleling the shore of Tramping Lake into a large curve along Wekusko shoreline.
 During the curve, PR 392 bends northwest and enters Wekusko Falls Provincial Park.
 The route crosses a tributary of Tramping Lake that drains into Wekusko Lake.
 The route bends westward past an intersection with two dirt roads before turning northeastward along Wekusko Lake.

 Leaving the shores of Wekusko Lake, PR 392 turns northward and into an intersection with the western terminus of PR 393, which connects to Osborne Lake.
 The route passes west of the community of Stall Lake.
 The route bends northwestward into an intersection with the eastern end of PR 395, a connection to Chisel Lake.
-PR 392 crosses a tributary of Snow Lake, and turns westward along the shoreline, entering the center of the town of Snow Lake.
+PR 392 crosses a tributary of Snow Lake, and turns westward along the shoreline, entering the centre of the town of Snow Lake.
 The route intersects with Lakeshore Drive, which connects the southern section of Snow Lake.
 Paralleling Wekusko Drive, PR 392 turns northwestward and reaches an intersection with Poplar Avenue.
 Provincial maintenance ends at this intersection, marking the end of PR 392, which continues as Cedar Avenue through Snow Lake.